asherhe/sicp/book/exercises/1/ex-1.1.md

 If you don't believe me that's fine but that's actually what happened as far as I can tell.

-Also I'm not going to be very picky about whether I should use normal-order evaluation or applicative-order evaluation.
+Also I'm not going to be very picky about whether I should use [[Evaluation Order|normal-order evaluation or applicative-order evaluation]].
+I just went by instinct and i'm pretty sure that this is applicative-order.

 And in addition my formatting is inconsistent and do not conform to any set rules because I made the rules as I went along so maybe I'll have to improve the formatting at some point in the future.